Part Two of the Printer Setup Trilogy

 Step H: Connect your printers to the register (receipt printing & cash drawer)

-2. Select the register you want to configure.
-Learn about adding registers.
+2. Select the first register you want to configure.

 Step I: Test print & confirm it's all working